 - Use clear containers for dry goods including pasta and rice so you’re always able to keep the pantry fully stocked with staples.

 - Don’t over buy – this is a big one – if you’re snack basket is already overflowing you need to eat your chips and cookies before buying more – just saying.

 - Be fully committed to maintaining an organized pantry.

-See you guys back here tomorrow.
-We’ve used baskets to keep us organized in the refrigerator for two years now.
-I get a lot of questions from family and friends about how they really work so I’ll help you decide if they’re right for your family too.
-Until then, I’ll see you on Facebook, on Instagram and on Pinterest.
+In addition, we’ve used baskets to keep us organized in the refrigerator for years now.
+I get a lot of questions from family and friends about how they really work.